mohammed3200/DigitoPub/README.md

 # DigitoPub OJS 3 Theme

-A replication of the DigitoPub OJS theme for ethical hacking and penetration testing professionals using Open Journal Systems.
-Built with PHP and Smarty (OJS Theme API compatible).
+The DigitoPub OJS professional template is designed for use with OpenJournal systems.
+It is built using PHP and Smarty (compatible with the OJS template API).

 ## Features